Chuck-Tsui/Flights-Management-System/flighttest/README.md

 	1) Flight Number: each flight will be assigned a flight number.
 The flight number consists of a mixture of letters and numbers, and stored in string format, spaces are allowed between characters, e.g. BA 240
 	2) Airline: each flight will be assigned to an airline.
 The airline contains letters only, with at least 1 capital letter and is stored in string format, no restriction in number of characters, spaces are allowed between characters, e.g. Cathay Pacific
 	3) Destination: each flight will be flown to a destination.
 The destination contains letters only, with at least 1 capital letter and is stored in string format, no restriction in number of characters, spaces are allowed between characters, e.g. Japan
-	4) State: each flight will have its own state: check in, arrival, take off.
+	4) Status: each flight will have its own status: check in, arrival, take off.
 Spaces are allowed between characters.
-State is stored in string format.
+Status is stored in string format.

 	1. Click on 'Create Flight' button.
 	2. The page will be redirected to the 'Create Flight' page
-	2. Fill in the details of the flight object, e.g. Flight Number, Airline, Destination, State
+	2. Fill in the details of the flight object, e.g. Flight Number, Airline, Destination, Status
 	3. Click 'Create' to create the flight object
 	4. Click on 'View Flight' button
 	5. The page will be redirected to the 'View Flight' page
 	4. The 'View Flight' page should show that a new flight object is created.

 Flight Number, Airline and Destination are mandatory.
-State is optional.
+Status is optional.

 Create operation is post request, and all information is in body of request.